svewap/nnrestapi/Documentation/Authentication/Authentication/10_http_auth.rst

 .. _authentication_http_examples:

-Sending request to the TYPO3 Rest Api using HTTP Basic Auth
+Sending request using HTTP Basic Auth
 ---------

 Here are some basic examples of how to send requests to your API using HTTP basic authentication: